Roger B Wilson OAM

 Above: Roger commentating on the Yarra at Henley

-Roger went onto commentate at Olympic and World Championships, the ABC commentator on a number of occasions at each.
+Roger went onto commentate at Olympic and World Championships as the ABC commentator on a number of occasions.
 His biggest highlight was being the main course commentator at Lake Barrington at the 1990 World Rowing Championships where the Oarsome Foursome commenced their wonderful run of successes.

-He has probably one of the longest runs as course commentator at any regatta with over 40 years at the APS Head of the River.
-He was also the main course commentator for world masters regatta in 2012.
+He has probably one of the longest runs as course commentator at any regatta with over 44 years at The APS Regatta (Heads of the River).

 Amongst all the above, Roger found time to be a journalist on rowing for many years.
 He wrote rowing stories for The Age, then in 1984 for the broadsheet Herald & also a weekly column in the Weekly Times for many years.
 He also submitted the results and stories for Australian Associated Press for over 30 years.